AMANBANDUNI/training/ruby/conditional_statements_examples/README.md

 	note: Executes code if conditional is false.
 If the conditional is true, code specified in the else clause is executed.

-g) ruby unless modifier statement
+g) ruby unless modifier statement:
 	Syntax:
 	<code> unless <conditional>
 	Note: Executes code if conditional is false.